programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 ## Continued learning

-I suggest you to expand your knowledge in two paths: improve your Python, and your bibliographic knowledge.
+We suggest you expand your knowledge in two paths: improve your Python, and your bibliographic knowledge.
 For the first path you can check other relevant [Programming Historian lessons](https://programminghistorian.org/en/lessons/?topic=python).
 For MARC21 the best source is the standard's [documentation](https://www.loc.gov/marc/bibliographic/).
 You can also learn by reading others' code, search for ["import pymarc"](https://github.com/search?q=%22import+pymarc%22&type=code) at Github or in another code repository, and check how it is utilized in different contexts.